-The goal is to increase accessibility of existing parks and foster partnerships with the Floyd County Department of Parks and Recreation to increase programs and activities in these parks.
+The goal is to increase accessibility of existing parks and foster partnerships with Floyd County Parks and Recreation Department to increase programs and activities in these parks.

 The Town should consider the development of safe routes to school program.
 This program develops safe routes for children to walk and bicycle to school.
 The lack of these facilities discourages pedestrian mobility in the community.